akhilesh0421/BEEE_CU19/Exp1_LED_Flasher/README.md

 **Learning Outcomes**:

 Trough this experiment I came to learn about the Arduino board and working of it.
-Before doing this experiment whenever I had seen a LED flasher I was always wondering how it works.
-But now as I gone through this experiment I know how it works.
+Now as I gone through this experiment I know how it works.
 Now I can also do more advance thing by writing programs which are way easier than I thought.